UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ## Description of exercise

-We are going to use a linear catch curve technique to determine whether a fish stock is being overfished.
+We are going to use a linear catch curve technique to determine whether a fish stock is subject to overfishing.

 The data are simulated, but are based closely on the WA Dhufish
 <http://www.fish.wa.gov.au/species/wa-dhufish/Pages/default.aspx>